panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ### 2.3 Code units

+Ok, the Unicode characters, code points and planes are abstractions.

+But now let's see how Unicode is implemented at the physical, hardware level.

 A computer at the memory level doesn't use code points or abstract characters.
 It needs a physical way to represent Unicode code points: the code units.

 > **Code unit** is a bit sequence used to encode each character within a given encoding form.

 The [character encoding](https://en.wikipedia.org/wiki/Character_encoding) is what transforms abstract code points into physical bits: code units.
 In other words, the character encoding translates the Unicode code points to unique code unit sequences.

 Popular encodings are [UTF-8](https://en.wikipedia.org/wiki/UTF-8), [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32).

-Most **JavaScript engines use UTF-16** encoding.
-This affects the way JavaScript works with Unicode.
-From now on let's concentrate on UTF-16.
+Most **JavaScript engines use UTF-16** encoding, so let's detail into UTF-16.

 UTF-16 (the long name: 16-bit Unicode Transformation Format) is a [variable-length](https://en.wikipedia.org/wiki/Variable-width_encoding) encoding:

 * Code points from BMP are encoded using a single code unit of 16-bit
 * Code points from astral planes are encoded using two code units of 16-bit each.

+Ok, that would be all for the dry theory.
 Let's follow some examples.

 Suppose you want to save to hard drive *LATIN SMALL LETTER A* character `a`.
 Unicode tells you that *LATIN SMALL LETTER A* abstract character maps to `U+0061` code point.

 Now let's ask UTF-16 encoding how `U+0061` should be transformed.
 The encoding specification says that for BMP code point take its hexadecimal number <code>U+<b>0061</b></code> and store it into **one code unit** of 16-bit: `0x0061`.

 As you can see, code points from BMP fit into a single 16-bit code unit.
-It works easily as a pie for BMP.

 ### 2.4 Surrogate pairs

 Now let's study a complex case.
-Suppose you want to save an astral code point (from astral planes): *GRINNING FACE* character `😀`.
-This character maps to `U+1F600` code point.
+Suppose you want to encode *GRINNING FACE* character `😀`.
+This character maps to `U+1F600` code point, from an astral plane.

 Because astral code points require 21 bits to save the information, UTF-16 says that you need **two code units** of 16-bit.
 The code point `U+1F600` is split into so-called surrogate pair: `0xD83D` (high-surrogate code unit) and `0xDE00` (low-surrogate code unit).

 >  **Surrogate pair** is a representation for a single abstract character that consists of a sequence of code units of two 16-bit code units, where the first value of the pair is a **high-surrogate code unit** and the second value is a **low-surrogate code unit**.

-An astral code point requires two code units: a surrogate pair.
-As you saw in the previous example, to encode `U+1F600` (`😀`) in UTF-16 a surrogate pair is used: `0xD83D 0xDE00`.
+An astral code point requires two code units &mdash; a surrogate pair.
+E.g. to encode `U+1F600` (`😀`) in UTF-16 a surrogate pair is used: `0xD83D 0xDE00`.

 ```javascript
 console.log('\uD83D\uDE00'); // => '😀'